 The diagram in that section is very high-level and does not totally agree with the ones in this section.
 Let’s redraw that here to show what the structure actually is for updates to PeopleSoft.

-The developer designing and creating these PeopleSoft web services must have a good functional understanding of the underlying user interface and system configuration to write code that updates CIs.
+The developer designing and creating these PeopleSoft web services that interact with CI’s must have a good functional understanding of the underlying user interface and system configuration to write code that updates CIs.
 The object model for a CI is directly related to the underlying user interface.
 If the developer struggles to understand the underlying user interface they will struggle to write the web service.

 To be effective in writing a robust update web services the developer must: